Are Proofreading Courses Worth It?

 I authored an article about how much proofreaders earn if you’d like to learn more.
 This post discusses pay rates for employed and freelance proofreaders.

-It also talks about how to determine freelance proofreading rates and mentions an important point we often overlook.
+It also explains how to determine freelance proofreading rates and highlights an important factor we often overlook.

 I hope this article helped you understand why proofreading courses are well worth it.